sigmahacks/sigmahacks.github.io/README.md

 # sigmahacks.github.io
-The official website of SigmaHacks.
+The official website of SigmaHacks I.